flowershow/flowershow-app/README.md

   <div className="mx-auto max-w-7xl px-6 lg:px-8">
     <div className="mx-auto max-w-3xl text-center">
       <h1 className="text-balance text-5xl font-semibold tracking-tight text-gray-900 sm:text-6xl">Markdown to website in seconds</h1>
       <p className="mt-8 text-pretty text-lg text-gray-500 sm:text-xl/8">Fastest way to turn markdown into a website — from blogs to docs, landing pages to knowledgebases.
 For geeks who  value their time.<sup title="Yes, we know you could code your own site in NextJS, Hugo or whatever.
 (We did that too).
 But is that *really* the best use of your time?
-(OK, OK, if you deploy your apps to baremetal and roll your own Linux go for it!
+(OK, OK, if you deploy your apps to baremetal and roll your own Linux, then go for it!)
 But otherwise give us a try.">*</sup></p>
       <div className="mt-10 flex items-center justify-center gap-x-6">
         <a
           href="https://cloud.flowershow.app/"